Abdalá Bucaram Jr.: 2009–2013

 Bucaram was first elected to the National Assembly with 428,000 votes for the Ecuadorian Roldosista Party.
 His wife, Gabriela Pazmiño, ran on the same party list as him, and was chosen as MP for the province of Guayas.

 2013–2017

 Bucaram and his wife sought reelection for a second period in the National Assembly, but only Bucaram was reelected with half a million votes, becoming the only Roldosist member in the Assembly.

-However, at the beginning of the first debate of the report on a series controversial amendments to the Constitution prepared by the Assembly, Bucaram announced his resignation under the argument that he was against the ultimately-approved changes promoted by the majority block of País Alliance.
+However, at the beginning of the first debate of the report on a series of controversial amendments to the Constitution prepared by the Assembly, Bucaram announced his resignation under the argument that he was against the ultimately-approved changes promoted by the majority block of País Alliance.
 He also questioned the lack of consultation (via referendum) to the Ecuadorian populace: "they trample the rights of people by not consulting them in a referendum", he said.
 Additionally, he justified his decision on his conviction that the office he served did not serve the best interest of his constituents.